 Here are the three-step instructions on how to start this new lifestyle, moving towards a strong core and radiant health.

-You can also follow our new programme ‘Strong core – Radiant health’ and be guided in your daily practice of Pranayama, Yoga and the cold showers for two weeks!
+You can also follow our program ‘Strong core – Radiant health’ and be guided in your daily practice of Pranayama, Yoga and the cold showers for two weeks!
 The Pranayama video is free (see below) but you’ll need an EkhartYoga membership to access the yoga classes.

 Your morning Pranayama/breathing technique